jsfehler/s3uploadserver/README.md

 # s3uploadserver
 Web server that uploads files to Amazon S3

-The server assumes the machine it's being run on has AWS API access.
+The server assumes the environment it's being run on has AWS API access.

 ## Usage